 The bureaucratic chaos and trauma for families that resulted from the policy were not unanticipated consequences, the inspector general found.
-“DOJ officials were aware of many of these challenges before issuing the zero tolerance policy, but they did not attempt to address them until after the policy was issued,” the report states.
+“DOJ officials were aware of many of these challenges prior to issuing the zero tolerance policy, but they did not attempt to address them until after the policy was issued,” the report states.

 While the Department of Homeland Security, the Department of Health and Human Services and other federal entities have issued reports assessing the failings of the zero-tolerance policy, the internal Justice Department findings provide new details about Sessions’s lead role in pushing the policy.